CEO steps down

-Mr Forsyth took up his current post last September and had been president and managing director of Menzies Aviation for three years.
+Mr Black took up his current post last September and had been president and managing director of Menzies Aviation for three years.

 During his 19 years with the Group, he has been behind the revival of the Menzies Distribution business prior to its sale last year and the transformation over the last three years of Menzies Aviation having built a solid platform for the future.

 The Edinburgh-based company said Mr Black “leaves us with our best wishes as he moves on to pursue the next stage of his career.”